Will versus trust

-The chart that follows outlines the differences between a Will versus a Trust
+The chart that follows further defines a Will and a Trust.

 WILL | TRUSTS |